AI-READI/pyfairdatatools/changes/datacite.md

 - `Creator` has been renamed to `creator`
   - `affiliationValue` has been renamed to `affiliationName`
   - `affiliationName` has been renamed to required
+  - `affiliationIdentifier` has been changed to an object
+    - `affiliationIdentifierValue` has been added and is required
+    - `affiliationIdentifierScheme` has been added and is required
+    - `schemeURI` has been added
 - `Contributor` has been renamed to `contributor`
   - `affiliationValue` has been renamed to `affiliationName`
   - `affiliationName` has been renamed to required
+  - `affiliationIdentifier` has been changed to an object
+    - `affiliationIdentifierValue` has been added and is required
+    - `affiliationIdentifierScheme` has been added and is required
+    - `schemeURI` has been added
 - `PublicationYear` has been renamed to `publicationYear`
 - `Date` has been renamed to `date`
 - `ResourceType` has been renamed to `resourceType`